trelau/pyOCCT/README.md

     activate occt

-To support minimal visualization the PySide package is required and can be installed via conda by:
+To support minimal visualization the wxPython package is required and can be installed via conda by:

-    conda install -c conda-forge pyside=1.2.4
+    conda install -c conda-forge wxpython

 At this point the ``OCCT`` package should be available:

     from OCCT.TopoDS import TopoDS_Shape

-Navigate to the *examples* folder and run:
+Navigate to the *examples/* folder and run:

     python import_step.py